Shared ownership arrears policy

 We will grant your lender at least 28 days written notice of our intention to commence possession proceedings under the Housing Act 1988.
 They will take this time to write to you or consider paying the arrears on your behalf and adding this balance to any outstanding mortgage.

-We will write to you and inform you of the time and date of the eviction.
+Eviction.
 We may make a referral to the Housing Needs team of your local authority to inform them of your household make up, the reason for the eviction and the time it will be taking place.
 We will also advise you that you should seek independent legal advice if you wish to stop the eviction.
 We will inform the bailiffs of any disability conditions or health and safety risks that are known to us.

 At the time of the eviction, the bailiffs are responsible for gaining access.
-A member of CKH will be present.
+A member of CKH staff will be present.
 We will change the locks, affix a sign to the property with information on the reason for the eviction and who to contact.
 We will also photograph and document all property left in the home.
 If you are present at the time of eviction, we will ask you to sign a property disposal form and we will take back any communal entrance fobs.

 Any property left in the home will be removed within 48 hours of the eviction.